Companion to LJV · Weird Thursday IV · The Roxie · SF

 Marlon is paid.
 Meryl is paid.
 The neighbors are paid.
 The bartender is paid.
 The film is honest about this: connection in a stage set is not connection.
 The first real handshake of the entire production is the bow at the end.

-He places his palm on the painted sky.
-He slides along until he finds the door.
+Scroll.
+He places his hand on the painted firmament, slides along until he finds the door, climbs the staircase.

 - 01